Skip to content

 • Works for all access patterns: Ingress, Gateway API, direct Service

-• No orphan deletion complexity — the Service is always owned by the parent, so GC of child CRs never affects it
+• No orphan deletion complexity — the Service is always owned by the parent, so drain never affects it

 Note for developers using kubectl port-forward: port-forward establishes a tunnel to a specific pod, not through the Service selector.
 When that pod is deleted during drain, the tunnel breaks with a "lost connection to pod" error.
-This does not affect Ingress/Gateway users — they route through EndpointSlices and see seamless transitions.
+This does not affect Ingress/Gateway users — they route through EndpointSlices and are unaffected.
 Restart port-forward to reconnect to the maintenance pod.

 Alternatives Considered